 What is gingivitis?

 Gingivitis is the most basic form of periodontal disease (gum disease) which involves inflammation of the gums.
-This minor inflammation of the gums is not serious in itself, but does represent a larger issue that may result in the loss of teeth when the cause is left untreated.
+This minor inflammation of the gums is a common dental problem & is not serious in itself, but does represent a larger issue that may result in the loss of teeth when the cause is left untreated.
 Periodontal disease and gingivitis are preventable through the proper, daily maintenance of teeth and occasional visits to the dentist.
-When left untreated, gingivitis can become periodontitis which, additionally, involves the loss of bone tissue and is treated as a much more serious infection of the gums.
+When left untreated, gingivitis can become periodontitis which, additionally, involves the loss of bone tissue and is treated as a much more serious gum condition.

 Symptoms of gingivitis